youyanggu/covid19_projections/path-to-herd-immunity.md

 - We count an individual as vaccinated after they receive the first dose.
 We assume it takes three weeks after the first dose for an individual to gain immunity.
 - We currently only model the rollout of two vaccines: Pfizer and Moderna.
 We are also factoring in the rollout of the single-dose Johnson & Johnson vaccine starting in late February/early March.
 More vaccines may be approved in 2021 (e.g. AstraZeneca), but the exact timelines are still unclear.
 We will incorporate additional vaccines as more data becomes available.
 - **Important:** We assume a proportion of the vaccinated population already possesses immunity via infection.
 For simplicity, we assume individuals who already possess immunity from natural infection will get vaccinated at the same rate as susceptible individuals.
 If an individual possesses immunity from both vaccination and infection, we only count this individual as "immune via infection".
 - We assume roughly 70-75% of the US population (230-250 million) will take at least one dose of the vaccine by the end of 2021.
 This is higher than the ~50% vaccine coverage for the common flu.
-While this is a higher proportion than many current surveys imply, the overall trend of vaccine acceptance appears to be trending upwards.
+While this is a higher proportion than many current surveys imply, the overall trend of vaccine acceptance appears to be trending upwards (based on [surveys](https://delphi.cmu.edu/covidcast/survey-results/)).
 - We assume the majority of individuals (but not all) will receive the second dose.
 - We assume the general population will begin receiving vaccinations in late spring/early summer (Apr-Jun 2021).
 - We assume children will begin receiving vaccinations in fall 2021.